Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Therefore, these boundedly many conjugacy classes of specializations of the subgroups, $H_i^1,\ldots,H_i^{e_i}$, already enable us to construct a (definable) function from the collection of equivalence classes of $E(p,q)$ into a power set of the coefficient group $F_k$, so that the function maps each equivalence class of $E(p,q)$ into a (globally) bounded set.
 However, it is not guaranteed that the class function that one can define in that way, separates between different classes of $E(p,q)$.

-The uniform bounds on the subgroups, $H_i^1,\ldots,H_i^{e_i}$, does not yet give us the desired class function that we can associate with $E(p,q)$, i.e., a class function with "bounded" image for each equivalence class.
+The uniform bounds on the conjugacy classes of specializations of the subgroups, $H_i^1,\ldots,H_i^{e_i}$, does not yet give us the desired class function that we can associate with $E(p,q)$, i.e., a class function with "bounded" image for each equivalence class.
 It does give us a $separation$ $of$ $variables$ that can be used as a step towards obtaining a desired class function.
 In order to obtain this separation of variables we need to look once again at the decomposition that we denote $\Lambda_i$, which is the decomposition that is inherited by the subgroup $<f_i,p, q_i>$ from the uniformization limit group, $Unif_i$, from which the uniformization limit group, $Unif_i$, was constructed.

-\vglue 1pc \proclaim{Lemma 3.12} With the notation of theorem 3.11, $\Lambda_i$, the graph of groups decomposition that is inherited by the subgroup, $<f_i,p,q_i>$, from the uniformization limit group, $Unif_i$, is either: \roster \item"{(1)}" $\Lambda_i$ is a trivial graph, i.e., a graph that contains a single vertex.
+\vglue 1pc \proclaim{Lemma 3.12} With the notation of theorem 3.11, $\Lambda_i$, the graph of groups decomposition that is inherited by the subgroup, $<f_i,p,q_i>$, from the (terminal) uniformization limit group, $Unif_i$, is either: \roster \item"{(1)}" $\Lambda_i$ is a trivial graph, i.e., a graph that contains a single vertex.
 In that case either the subgroup $<p>$ or the subgroup $<q_i>$ is contained in the distinguished vertex in $Unif_i$, and in particular, it admits boundedly many values.

-\item"{(2)}" $\Lambda_i$ has two vertices, and (finitely many) edges between them.
-The subgroup $<p>$ is contained in one vertex group in $\Lambda_i$, and the subgroup $<q_i>$ is contained in the second vertex group in $\Lambda_i$.
-In that case the subgroups, $H_i^1,\ldots,H_i^{e_i}$, contain conjugates of all the edge groups in $\Lambda_i$, except possibly a single edge, that connects the vertex that is stabilized by $<p>$ with the vertex that is stabilized by $<q_i>$ in $\Lambda_i$, that can have a trivial stabilizer. \endroster \endproclaim
+\item"{(2)}" $\Lambda_i$ has at least two vertices, and (finitely many) edges between them.
+The subgroup $<p>$ is contained in one vertex group in $\Lambda_i$, and the subgroup $<q_i>$ is contained in a different vertex group in $\Lambda_i$ and there exists an edge between the vertices that are stabilized by $<p>$ and $<q>$ in $\Lambda_i$.

-\nfp Since we assumed that the terminating limit groups of each of the uniformization limit groups, $Unif_i$, is rigid, each of the terminating limit groups, $Unif_i$, admits a splitting of the form, $Unif_i= <u,p> *_{<w>} \, <v,q_i>$, where $<w>$ is the terminal rigid limit group of the uniformization limit group.
-We will denote this splitting of $Unif_i$, $\Theta_i$, and let $T_i$ be the Bass-Serre tree that is associated with this splitting, $\Theta_i$, of $Unif_i$.

-The subgroup $<f_i,p,q_i>$ inherits a graph of groups decomposition, $\Lambda_i$, from the splitting, $\Theta_i$.
-Since the subgroups $<p>$ and $<q_i>$ are elliptic in $\Theta_i$, they can be both conjugated into vertex groups in $\Lambda_i$.
-Since the subgroups $<p>$ and $<q_i>$ stabilize adjacent vertices in the Bass-Serre tree, $T_i$, Bass-Serre theory for actions of groups on simplicial trees, enables us to further assume that the vertex groups in $\Lambda_i$ were chosen so that both $<p>$ and $<q_i>$ are contained in vertex groups in $\Lambda_i$.